Azure DNS is used for two scenarios:

 Private DNS Zones

-When it's done creating, we shall get something similar to what we created in the Public DNS Zone, only that this time we have an SOA record only and a private DNS host as shown below.
+When it's done creating, you will get something similar to what we created in the Public DNS Zone, only that this time we have an SOA record only and a private DNS host.

-To join our resources to this new zone, we shall register the VNets on which our resources sit, and then this will enable them to get the private IP addresses from the private zone.
+To join our resources to this new zone, we shall register the vNets on which our resources are found, and then this will enable them to get the private IP addresses from the private zone.

-To effect the changes, I will restart one of my virtual machines to add a DNS record to our private zone automatically.
+To effect the changes, I will restart one of my virtual machines and it will add a DNS record to the private zone automatically.

-To configure our VMs to use the new DNS suffix, we'll do that manually on the machine.
-You can also do this on multiple machines using a Powershell script.
+To configure your VM to use the new DNS suffix, you can do it manually on the machine, or you can also do it on multiple machines using a Powershell script.

-After restarting the machine, we will see our new DNS Suffix to the private DNS zone.
+After restarting the machine, you will be able to see the DNS Suffix of the private DNS zone.